Design Excellence Awards

-Kurt Krueger Architects has been awarded three ArCHdes Awards for Design Excellence for 2019 from Architect’s Creating Homes (ArCH).
+Krueger Architects has been awarded three ArCHdes Awards for Design Excellence for 2019 from Architect’s Creating Homes (ArCH).
 The three projects that were selected are: one new home built on a double lot and two whole house, major renovations.
 The awards are presented annually to Architects and Designers and are voted on by fellow Architects.
 ArCH is an international organization of licensed architects focusing on residential architecture, professional excellence, achievement, client value, and service.

-Award One for the Benedict Canyon Renovation
+Benedict Canyon Renovation

 The Benedict Canyon project was a major renovation of a 1950’s mid-century style home in Beverly Hills in the secluded Benedict Canyon neighborhood.
 The renovation completely changed the exterior look of the home with a new wing to the home with a private master suite, lounge, and luxury bathroom added over the garage.
 The interior space was transformed.
 An open dining room, living room, family room, and kitchen are sleek and modern.
 A new stairwell to the second story perfectly connects the two spaces and is of itself, a focal point.
 Warm wood tones and high style details define this homes transformation.